Have a nice weekend!

 “Upgrading roads and bridges is very important, but we also can’t forget about our facilities on the Mississippi River,” Parson told BF.
 “We are currently engaged in projects to improve and expand intermodal facilities on the Mississippi River.
 One of our highest priorities is installing and upgrading railway access to facilities on the river.
 We know that our waterway transportation plays a critical role in our economy because so many industries rely on it to receive raw materials and move goods to market.”

 As a centrally located state, Missouri is well positioned to be a logistics leader, Parson said.
-“Most parts of the country can be reached [from Missouri] in a two day’s drive or less.
+“Most parts of the country can be reached in a two day’s drive or less.
 Not only is our location convenient, but our roads, U.S. Class 1 railway system, international airports and Missouri River facilities give us a wide variety of transportation options to ship all across the globe,” he said.

 Under Missouri’s new transportation cost-share program, Parson said, 20 high-priority road and bridge projects will receive $50 million in state funding in partnership with local communities.